rootzilopochtli/aws-automation-101/ansible-aws-apache-lb/README.md

 Variables
 --------------

-You need to modify the playbooks with the corresponding variables of your GCP account:
+You need to modify the playbooks with the corresponding variables of your AWS account:

 ```
   vars:
-    service_account_email: _Your_gce_service_account_email_
+    service_account_email: _Your_aws
     credentials_file: _Your_json_credentials_file_
     project_id: _Your_project_id_

     metadata: '{"sshKeys":" _Your_gce_user:_Your_rsa_public_key_ "}'

-    remote_user: _Your_gce_user_
+    remote_user: _Your_aws_user_

 ```

 Dependencies
 ------------

-These playbooks were successfully tested in Fedora 34 and CentOS 8 Stream with Ansible 2.9 @ 2021.
+These playbooks were successfully tested in Fedora 42 with Ansible 2.18 @ 2025.

 Example Playbook Run
 ----------------